lluchiari/MyHiStriker/README.md

 > **The spring must have the same tube inner diameter.**

+> \* X, Y and Z are values that I need to measure in the real sample.
+But you can use any value you think is

 The assembly of the striker can be seen in the following figure:

 <img style="width: 40%" src="https://github.com/lluchiari/MyHiStriker/raw/master/docs/mechanical/Striker/parts/Mountage_Perspective.png" />